 - From there, select Unhide Columns to make the hidden column visible.

-Read More: How to Hide Rows and Columns in Excel (10 Ways)
+Read More: Hide Columns with No Data in Excel

 3. Apply Group Feature to Hide and Unhide Columns

 This is an interesting method to hide and unhide columns in Excel.
 The Group feature helps to combine several columns into a single group.
 Therefore, you can operate the columns at once and hide or unhide them whenever you need.
 Following is the process to apply the Group feature: